tlk/beoplay-macos-remote-cli/README.md

 The CLI is built on top of the RemoteCore library.

-The RemoteCore library is also used by https://github.com/tlk/beoplay-macos-remote-gui which support keyboard shortcuts on macOS.
+The RemoteCore library is also used by https://github.com/tlk/beoplay-macos-remote-gui which supports keyboard shortcuts.

 ## Installation